$214,662Average Value$156Average Price per Sq Ft0Homes For Sale

 Convenience is sacred in Sacred Heart

 Sacred Heart is a quiet, residential enclave just south of the Fox River.
-The community’s home inventory dates back to the 1950s, predated by Sacred Heart School, an early 20th-century Catholic institution that serves as the neighborhood’s namesake.
-In addition to its historical suburban charm, the neighborhood is conveniently close to the Interstate 41 corridor a mile to the west, a significant asset for commuters.
+The neighborhood is conveniently close to the Interstate 41 corridor, a mile to the west, and a significant asset for commuters.
 “It’s definitely a priority for the people who need it,” says Stephanie Brehmer, an Oshkosh native and Realtor with First Weber Realtors.
 “For anyone who works outside the city, the interstate is a feature that grabs their attention.”
-Walkable parks and nearby schools only contribute to Sacred Heart’s convenient setup.
-Big-box shops and common fast-food franchises are located off the interstate, but folks can also patronize a few locally owned cafes and shops in the neighborhood.
-With downtown 2 miles to the east, residents can easily travel across the various drawbridges to head to jobs or businesses on the other side of the Fox River.
+Walkable parks and nearby schools contribute to Sacred Heart’s convenient setup.
+Big-box shops and fast-food franchises are located off the interstate, but folks can also patronize a few locally owned cafes and shops in the neighborhood.
+With downtown 2 miles to the east, residents can easily travel across the various drawbridges to reach jobs or businesses on the other side of the Fox River.

 A little free library signals neighborly spirit across Sacred Heart’s blocks.

 Telephone poles line the residential streets of Sacred Heart, where midcentury homes vary in style from traditional architecture to bungalows.
 Out front, sidewalks and road verges sprout newly planted trees, part of an effort to expand the city’s Urban Tree Canopy and beautify the neighborhood.
-Beyond the rooftops, residents might catch a glimpse of the red brick steeple at Sacred Heart School or its neighbor, St. Jude the Apostle.
+Beyond the rooftops, residents might catch a glimpse of the towering St. Jude the Apostle Parish.
 Homes surrounding Knapp Street have a full view of the parish, which predates the community by nearly 30 years.
-Most feature detached garages with paved driveways and modest yards, ranging in price from $100,000 to $285,000—slightly below average in Oshkosh.
+Most residences feature detached garages, driveways and modest yards.
+Prices range from $100,000 to $285,000 — slightly below average in Oshkosh.

 A traditional home in Sacred Heart shows tidy updates and a sunny front lawn.